jhernandezg57/jhernandezg57/README.md

 Hello, my name is Julian; I am currently a PhD student.
 My background is in the area of automatic control and robotics.
 I am a Master in Electrical Engineering specializing in Automatic Control and a Mechatronic Engineer specializing in Robotics and Intelligent Systems.
 My first research is focused on the development of control prototypes as a teaching method at the undergraduate level, continuing with the study of nonlinear controllers based on Lyapunov theory.
 Currently, I design and analyze linear control systems based on time-delays.
 I have been a member of IEEE-CSS-RAS since 2021 and IEEE-PELS-SMC since 2023.

 Currently, I work as a coordinator at the Tecnológico Salesiano Carlos Gómez and as a lecturer in the School of Engineering at the Universidad Autónoma de San Luis Potosí.
-I teach subjects within the areas of Control Engineering, Robotics and Computer Aided Drawing.
+I teach subjects within the areas of Control Engineering, Robotics and Computer Aided Design.

 <h3 align="center" > <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30" height="30" style="margin-right: 10px;">Connect with me 🤝 </h3>